Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 			-
 	- ### Alternative web architecture
 		- I organize a workshop for every facilitator to learn how to build and maintain their own websites with events using free no-code tools
-			- Every facilitator has it's own personal website at the end of the workshop
+			- Every facilitator has its own personal website at the end of the workshop
 			- Events are handled by facilitators themselves in their websites with a agreed-upon protocol
 			- Facilitator profiles pages are completely customizable and can be either embedded into Playfight.org or linked to their website instead
 			- Facilitators decide what languages their profile is written on